Hawkgirl (Kendra Saunders)

-Hawkgirl (Kendra Saunders) is a fictional superheroine appearing in American comic books published by DC Comics.
-She was created by writers James Robinson and David S. Goyer and artist Scott Benefiel, and first appeared in JSA: Secret Files and Origins #1 (August 1999).
+Kendra Saunders is a superheroine appearing in American comic books published by DC Comics.
+Created by writers James Robinson, David S. Goyer and artist Scott Benefiel, she first appeared in JSA: Secret Files and Origins #1 (August, 1999).
+The third and current Hawkgirl, this version is a Hispanic-American human and the latest in a reincarnation line of immortal warriors involving Chay-Ara and Shrra.
+Unlike prior versions, Kendra is characterized to seek independence from her reincarnations and Hawkman.